Will crash across your southern capes

 They see something that doesn’t fit their formula:

-And this over-the-top praise was all I could take . . .
+This over-the-top praise from professionals was all I could take . . .

 How could you know so much about someone — and miss something so obvious on a matter of world-altering magnitude?